 Little Kingshill Village Society

 The village society was founded in 1962 with just 30 members and has grown from small beginnings.
-By 1972, ten years on, membership had increased to 153 households and has since risen steadily to around 450 in 2017.
+By 1972, ten years on, membership had increased to 153 households and has since risen steadily to around 450.

 Our Vision